Vanguard ESG U.S. Corporate Bond ETF (BATS:VCEB) Declares Monthly Dividend of $0.25

 Vanguard ESG U.S. Corporate Bond ETF (BATS:VCEB – Get Free Report) announced a monthly dividend on Thursday, January 9th.
-Stockholders of record on Tuesday, September 2nd will be given a dividend of 0.247 per share on Thursday, September 4th.
-This represents a c) dividend on an annualized basis and a dividend yield of 4.7%.
-The ex-dividend date of this dividend is Tuesday, September 2nd.
+Stockholders of record on Tuesday, September 2nd will be paid a dividend of 0.247 per share on Thursday, September 4th.
+This represents a c) annualized dividend and a dividend yield of 4.7%.
+The ex-dividend date is Tuesday, September 2nd.

 Vanguard ESG U.S. Corporate Bond ETF Trading Down 0.1%